-You should contact the other state(s) for their license requirements.
+You should contact the other state(s) insurance regulator for their license requirements.
 A letter of certification from the California Department of Insurance is sometimes required when filing in another state as a non-resident.
-Use this link for other state's websites Department of Insurance.
+Use this link for other state's insurance regulator websites Department of Insurance.

 The fastest method for ordering a Letter of Certification/Certificate of License Status is to submit your request electronically through our website at www.insurance.ca.gov, selecting Agents and Brokers, then select Producer Online Services and then select Print Your Certificate of License Status online.
-The fee for each letter is $16 (effective 6/15/2013 this fee will be $18) plus you will be charged an additional transaction fee of $5.60 per certification using this method and you will be able to print the certifications letter(s) yourself.
-CDI will no longer be mailing the certifications to you when you order from this vendor.
-If you have any problems printing the certifications you will need to contact the vendor Sircon at their helpline number at 517-381-3860.
+The fee for each letter is $24 plus you will be charged an additional transaction fee of $5.60 per certification using this method and you will be able to print the certifications letter(s) yourself.
+If you have any problems printing the certifications you will need to contact the vendor Sircon at their helpline number at (517) 381-3860.

 To order a Letter of Certification/Certificate of License Status by mail, you can send us a written request or use our form *LIC 780.
-The fee for each letter is $16 (effective 6/15/2013 this fee will be $18).
-Mail to: Department of Insurance, PO Box 780, Sacramento, CA 95812-0780.
+The fee for each letter is $24.
+Mail to: Department of Insurance, PO Box 1139, Sacramento, CA 95812-1139.
 The process will take approximately two to three weeks.

 If your resident state requires continuing education hours, you will not have to comply with California continuing education requirements.
 However, if you market long-term care you must complete a California 2004 8 Hour Long-Term course from an approved California education provider and if you market Annuities you must comply with California's Annuity training requirement.